Which Planet has the Longest Day?

 The reason for the difference is because, as well as rotating on it's axis, the Earth also orbits the Sun once every year.

-The Earth’s spin makes the Sun appear to move westerly in the sky by 360 degrees every 23 hours and 56 minutes.
-The Earth’s orbital motion makes the Sun appear to move easterly in the sky by 1/365th of a rotation (e.g. slightly less than 1 degree) each day.
-Therefore it takes slightly longer for the sun to appear in the same place in the sky than the rotational period, hence 24 hours.
+The Earth’s spin makes the Sun appear to move westerly in the sky by 360 degrees every 23 hours and 56 minutes (about 1 degree every 4 minutes).
+The Earth’s orbital motion makes the Sun appear to move easterly in the sky by 360 degrees every year.... or (360 degrees/365 days per year =) slightly less than 1 degree each day.
+Therefore it takes slightly longer for the Sun to appear in the same place in the sky than the rotational period, hence 24 hours.

 So every year, the Earth spins on it's axis 366 times, but only has 365 days because it's orbited the Sun once which has in effect cancelled out one revolution.